MongoDB Atlas

 Connection Settings:

-- Connect through SSH: Enable this toggle option to connect to Hevo using an SSH tunnel, instead of directly connecting your MongoDB Atlas database host to Hevo.
+Connect through SSH: Enable this option to connect to Hevo using an SSH tunnel, instead of directly connecting your MongoDB Atlas database host to Hevo.
 This provides an additional level of security by not exposing your MongoDB setup to the public.
 Read Connecting Through SSH.

 If this option is disabled, you must whitelist Hevo’s IP addresses to allow Hevo to connect to your MongoDB host.